-Houtarou Oreki is the main star of the show, alongside Eru Chitanda who’s curiosity is the reason this anime goes in the direction it does.
+Houtarou Oreki is the main star of the show, alongside Eru Chitanda whose curiosity is the reason this anime goes in the direction it does.

-What’s amazing about Hyouka is how it manages to take mundane, boring ideas and themes, and somehow turns it into something thought-provoking and interesting.
+What’s amazing about Hyouka is how it manages to take mundane, boring ideas and themes, and somehow turns them into something thought-provoking and interesting.

 I rated it a 10/10 on that alone.
 Plus it doesn’t rely on fan service or the usual cliches so that makes it a “stand out” series.

 17. Hell Girl

 Hell Girl is like the little sister of

 Hell Girl is more like a grim reaper who shows up in your room at night, looks deep into your eyes, tells you why you’re in trouble, and sends you to hell without sympathy or empathy.

 But she wasn’t always this way.
 “She” means Ai Enma, the hell girl.
 She’s forced into being a slave for the Hell Master himself for no fault of her own.